 As of 2017, with thanks to advances in the safety and security of Cryptocurrency markets, Plus500 does offer bitcoin trading and other Cryptocurrencies.
 Traders can access competitive spreads and leverage of up to 20:1 to in an attempt to generate returns from greater trade sizes.

-For trading CFDs, Forex & Cryptocurrency a Plus500 account can be funded by:
+For trading CFDs, Forex & Cryptocurrency, a Plus500 account can be funded by:

-Withdrawals can be made to the same four funding sources shown above provided they are verified by the user.
+Withdrawals can be made to the same four funding sources shown above, provided they are verified by the user.
 PhotoID will be required and in some cases, additional documentation to avoid fraud and scams.
 The number of business days a transfer takes depends on the withdrawal method used and the banks involved.
-All client funds are segregated in a separate Bank Account are required by ASIC’s regulations for trading CFD brokers.
+All client funds are segregated in a separate Bank Account are required by ASIC’s regulations for trading CFD providers.

 Yes.
 Plus500AU is a subsidiary of Plus500 international.
-Not only is Plus500 AU regulated by the Australian regulator, they also have an office located in Clarence St, Sydney with local support.
+Not only is Plus500 AU regulated by the Australian regulator, but they also have an office located in Clarence St, Sydney with local support.
 Their parent company headquarters are in Israel.

-Not only does Plus500 offer bitcoin trading, they boast a range of cryptocurrencies for trading and speculation too.
+Not only does Plus500 offer bitcoin trading, but they also boast a range of cryptocurrencies for trading and speculation too.
 If you’re wanting to take advantage of the hype and volatility of cryptos such as Bitcoin, Ethereum, Bitcoin Cash, Litecoin, Ripple and IOTA with Plus500 you’re in luck.
 Unlike other financial markets, the cryptocurrency market is open 24/7.
-If you’re wanting to trade on the weekends, no problems as long as its not for 2 hours between 12:00 and 14:00 UTC on Sundays.
+If you’re wanting to trade on the weekends, no problems as long as it’s not for 2 hours between 12:00 and 14:00 UTC on Sundays.

-The Plus500 webtrader platform is a desktop based platform that is accessed via a web browser.
+The Plus500 Webtrader platform is a desktop-based platform that is accessed via a web browser.
 No software needs to be downloaded or installed onto a PC.
 All that is required is an internet connection.
 The Plus500 windows trader on the other hand is a program that needs to be installed on your desktop.

 Yes.
 All withdrawal methods supported with Plus500 carry a minimum withdrawal threshold.
 To find out the exact Plus500 minimum withdrawal amount please refer to the trading platform‘s withdrawal screen.